Highland Park, Michigan: History

-The area that became Highland Park began as a small farming community, on a large ridge at what is now Woodward Avenue and Highland, 6 mi north of Detroit.
+The area that became Highland Park began was a small farming community on a large ridge at what is now Woodward Avenue and Highland, 6 mi north of Detroit.
 In 1818, prominent Detroit judge Augustus B. Woodward bought the ridge, and platted the village of Woodwardville in 1825.
 The development of the village failed.
 Another Detroit judge, Benjamin F. H. Witherell, son of Michigan Supreme Court justice James Witherell, attempted to found a village platted as Cassandra on this site in 1836, but this plan also failed.

 By 1860, the settlement was given a post office under the name of Whitewood.
 After a succession of closures and reopenings of the rural post office, the settlement was finally incorporated as a village within Greenfield Township and Hamtramck Township under the name of Highland Park in 1889.

 In 1907, Henry Ford purchased 160 acre just north of Manchester Street between Woodward Avenue and Oakland Street to build an automobile plant.
 Construction of the Highland Park Ford Plant was completed in 1909, and the area's population dramatically increased in 1913, when Henry Ford opened the plant's first assembly line.
 The village of Highland Park was incorporated as a city in 1918 to protect its tax base, including its successful Ford plant, from Detroit's expanding boundaries.

 In 1910, Highland Park, then a village, had 4,120 residents.
-Between 1910 and 1920 during the boom associated with the automobile industry, Highland Park's population grew to about 46,500, an increase of 1,081 percent, reaching its peak around 1927.
+Between 1910 and 1920 during the boom associated with the automobile industry, Highland Park's population grew to about 46,500, reaching its peak around 1927.
 The growth of Highland Park and neighboring Hamtramck broke records for increases of population; both municipalities withstood annexation efforts from Detroit.
 In 1925, Chrysler Corporation was founded in Highland Park.
 It purchased the city's Brush-Maxwell plant, which would eventually expand to 150 acres and serve as the site of the company's headquarters for the next 70 years.

 Arthur Lupp of Highland Park founded the Michigan branch of the Black Legion in 1931; it was a secret vigilante group related to the Ku Klux Klan, which had been prominent in Detroit in the 1920s.
-The Legion had a similar nativist bent and its members were opposed to immigrants, Catholics, Jews, blacks, labor organizers, etc. Many public and business officials of Highland Park, including the chief of police, a mayor, and a city councilman, joined this group.
+The Legion had a similar nativist bent and its members were opposed to immigrants, Catholics, Jews, blacks, and labor organizers.
+Many public and business officials of Highland Park, including the chief of police, a mayor, and a city councilman, joined this group.
 Lupp and others were among the 48 men indicted and convicted following the murder of Charles Poole in May 1936; eleven were convicted in that murder.
 Investigations revealed the Legion had been involved in many other murders or conspiracies to murder during the previous three years, for which another 37 men were convicted.
 These convictions ended the reign of the Legion.

 In 1944, the Davison Freeway was opened as the country's first modern depressed urban freeway, running through the center of the city.
 It was completely reconstructed and widened in 1996 and 1997 to improve its safety.